 The last time your car needed body work or a new windshield, did you get Original Equipment Manufacture (OEM) parts or aftermarket parts?
 If you're like most people, you don't know.
 Most people think the parts they get are the ones that were originally on the car.
-But that's not always the case.
+But that's not always so.
 You should know what kind of parts are going on your car and should choose OEM parts if you can.

 OEM parts are usually better.